loopsocial/firework_sdk_official/README.md

 Coming soon

 # How to use firework_sdk?
 firework_sdk provides two options to integrate Firework video feed in your application.
-It provides easy to use out of box solution wrapped in firework video feed ```fragment``` with limited control over UX/UI that you can drop in your view hierarchy as well as APIs for you to request raw data that you can render it yourself for the complete control over UX/UI.
-The later solution is still in works and will be available soon.
+It provides easy to use out of box solution wrapped in firework video feed ```fragment``` with limited control over UX/UI that you can drop in your view hierarchy as well as APIs for you to request raw data that you can render it yourself by leveraging VideoView provided in the SDK for the complete control over UX/UI.

 * Fragment: